-- Qualities and Competencies of an Integrated Science Teacher - Professional Growth and development of science teachers at Individual, Organizational and Governmental levels. - Need and relevance of participation in, MOOCs, seminars, Workshops, Conferences, FDPs, Symposia at Pre-Service and In-service level. - Action research: Concept and Identification of problems faced by the Science teacher in the classroom - Teacher as a Researcher and a Reflective practitioner - Preparing the Teacher for Technology Integration: Planning with integrating Technology for inquiry (NTeQ) in science at secondary school level students will be able to CEO 1 explain the aims and objectives of teaching Science at various levels of Education CEO 2 design lesson plans in teaching of science using various pedagogical approaches andmethods CEO 3 CEO 4 apply suitable evaluation tools and techniques in teaching of science
+- Qualities and Competencies of an Integrated Science Teacher - Professional Growth and development of science teachers at Individual, Organizational and Governmental levels. - Need and relevance of participation in, MOOCs, seminars, Workshops, Conferences, FDPs, Symposia at Pre-Service and In-service level. - Action research: Concept and Identification of problems faced by the Science teacher in the classroom - Teacher as a Researcher and a Reflective practitioner - Preparing the Teacher for Technology Integration: Planning with integrating Technology for inquiry (NTeQ) in science at secondary school level

-Practical Assignments/ Field Engagement (Records to be maintained)
+Practical Assignments/Field Engagement (Records to be maintained)